AlanDeng7/Module-16-Group4-Project3/README.md

 You can view the final dashboards above, which include the following:
 * Heat Map - World Happiness Score
-* Age Distribution Amongst Top 10 and Bottom 10 Happiest Scoring CountrieS
+* Age Distribution Amongst Top 10 and Bottom 10 Happiest Scoring Countries
 * Countries with the Highest and Lowest Government Spending on Education (% of Country's GDP)
 * Migration Movement Comparisons
 * Migration Movement World Heat Map